thegeorgenikhil/armur-backend-assignment/README.md

 ## Introduction

 This is a backend assignment for ArmurAI.
-It is a simple Golang based backend server along with the following features:
+It is a simple Golang based backend server with the following features:

 1. Login
 2. Logout